scottdware/panco/README.md

-  example     Create example CSV files for import reference help        Help about any command logs        Retrieve logs from the device and export them to a CSV file objects     Import/export address and service objects, modify groups policy      Export/import a security policy sessions    Query the session table on a firewall, and export it to a CSV file version     Prints the version number of panco
+  example     Create example CSV files for import reference help        Help about any command logs        Retrieve logs from the device and export them to a CSV file objects     Import/export address and service objects, rename objects, and modify groups policy      Export/import a security policy sessions    Query the session table on a firewall, and export it to a CSV file version     Prints the version number of panco